AWAKE LOVE GROUP PARTICIPATION RULES

 5. Alcohol and Other Drugs

 Group members cannot participate in the group under the influence of alcohol or any other mind altering drugs.
-When under the influence of chemicals, persons do not have access to their emotions and have less control over their behavior.
+When under the influence of chemicals, persons do not have complete access to their emotions, or themselves, and have less control over their behavior.

 6. Exclusive relationships

 No group member shall ever be humiliated, hazed, or abused in any way.
-I agree to avoid this destructive behavior.

-10. Putting Feelings into Words Not Actions
+9. Putting Feelings into Words Not Actions

-Typical Group Schedule
+Typical Group Format

-- Rules review
+- Rules review (if there are new participants)

 - Introduction / Check-in